 Well known in the international metal clay community, she has been working with metal clay since 2004 and teaching it since 2007.
 She holds a Foundation Diploma in Art and Design, multiple metal clay qualifications and she is a fully qualified further education teacher.

 Julia is on the board of the Alliance for Metal Clay Arts Worldwide (AMCAW).
 AMCAW’s mission is to encourage a flourishing international metal clay community by nurturing artistic and instructional excellence and providing resources to inspire, engage and support artists of all levels.

 Within AMCAW, Julia is chair of the Curating for Excellence committee and vice chair of the Certification committee.
 The Curating for Excellence committee is responsible for promoting the excellence of work being created in metal clay through juried publications and exhibits.
 The Member Engagement committee seeks ways to increase the benefits of AMCAW membership, engage with the community, and support everyone working with metal clay for fun or as a business.

 She is the Director of the Metal Clay Academy, an online resource for everyone interested in metal clay.
 Launched in 2008, Julia has been the webmaster, editor and researcher for this metal clay resource website from the beginning.

-She writes regularly for a number of magazines including Making Jewellery in the UK (which ceased publication in the Spring of 2019) and the international Metal Clay Artist Magazine which is now online at Creative Fire.
+She writes regularly for several magazines including Making Jewellery in the UK (which ceased publication in the Spring of 2019) and the international Metal Clay Artist Magazine which is now online at Creative Fire.

 Her first book was published in 2017.
 It is available from Amazon or you can order a signed copy from the CSACJ website.